(new) Call for applications

 This opportunity is open to applicants of any nationality.
-The host project, World Wide Web of Plankton Image Curation (WWW.PIC), is an international project promoted by Belmont Forum, with participation of teams from France, United States, Brazil and Japan.
-The postdoc fellow will be part of the Brazilian team, will be primarily working at Institute of Mathematics and Statistics, and occasionally at the Oceanographic Institute, both at University of São Paulo, São Paulo, Brazil, and will have opportunities to interact with researchers from these countries.
-There is a fellowship from FAPESP for this position (see details below).
+The opportunity is linked to a FAPESP sponsored project that is part of a larger transnational project, World Wide Web of Plankton Image Curation (WWW.PIC), promoted by Belmont Forum and with participating teams from France, United States, Brazil and Japan.
+This is an ongoing project.
+The postdoc fellow will be part of the Brazilian team, supervised by Prof. N. Hirata, and will be primarily working at Institute of Mathematics and Statistics and occasionally at the Oceanographic Institute, both at University of São Paulo, São Paulo, Brazil.

 Research topic description